 Diagnosis also can be made with a biopsy of the warts.
 This may be used to confirm a diagnosis when warts don’t respond to initial therapy.

-Left untreated, anal warts may lead to an increased risk of cancer.
 The choice of treatment depends on the number and location of warts, patient preference, and provider experience.

 - imiquimod (Aldara, Zyclara)